cpplibv/vide/README.md

   ar(body_a);
   ar(index_body_a_loc, body_a_offset);
   ```
-- (Preliminary) Version 3.0.0:
-  - Major breaking change in the serialized archives (expected to be the last)

 ### Known Issues:
 - Polymorphic serialization of non-virtual independent and duplicate base subobjects when loaded with the
-duplicate type will correctly load but will incorrectly upcast/point to the first virtual occurrence or the
+duplicate type will correctly load but will incorrectly upcast/point to the first occurrence regardless which object was pointed to during saving.
-first occurrence if it has no virtual occurrence of that type
-regardless which object was pointed to during saving.

 -------------------------------------------------------------------------------------------------